klsdevops/klsdevops/Git/Dot-Git-Explained.md

           $

           ```
-          YOU ARE SEEING THE HEAD IS NOW POINTING TO THE "new-branch".
+          YOU ARE SEEING THE HEAD IS NOW POINTING TO THE "new-branch" REERENCES.
           LET'S SEE WHAT'S THE NORMAL REFERENCE FOR THE "new-branch"

           ```